-This common condition makes babies spit up often, and may cause a lot of discomfort.
+This common condition makes babies spit up often and may cause a lot of discomfort.
+Luckily, there are solutions.

-When a baby just can’t seem to stop spitting up, that’s a strong sign of gastroesophageal reflux, which is surprisingly common in healthy infants.
+When a baby just can’t seem to stop spitting up, that’s a strong sign of gastroesophageal reflux in babies, which is surprisingly common, even in healthy infants.
+Your pediatrician can help you determine whether your baby’s spit up is in the normal range, or whether it might be caused by gastroesophageal reflux disease, commonly called GERD.

 When to talk to your pediatrician about GERD

 So, if lots of babies have this problem, when should you talk to your baby’s pediatrician about GERD?
 In a word, always.
-Your doctor wants to know about any problems your baby is having so she can better help your family.
+Your doctor wants to know about any problems your baby is having to better help your family.

-Tips for dealing with baby acid reflux at home
+Tips for dealing with acid reflux in babies at home

 However, having a baby with uncomplicated reflux still isn’t a walk in the park.
 No one wants to see his or her baby uncomfortable, not to mention all the wardrobe changes parents have to manage!
 So, what helps with acid reflux in babies?